chrisdoc/thesis/thesis.md

 equation [eq:sumsquare] was used as a metric.
 For each route $j$, the squared sum of all minimum distances $d_{i,j}$ between the route and the cell site was calculated.
 The route with the minimum sum was used as a trajectory for the subscriber.
-In Fig. [fig:tettaroutes] an example for four different routes which were generated by VISSIM can be seen.
+In Figure [fig:tettaroutes] an example for four different routes which were generated by VISSIM can be seen.
 Tab. [tab:tetta] depicts the results of the above stated equations (see Equation. [eq:sumsquare]).
-In this example route 4 (see Fig. [fig:tettaroutes](d)) had the smallest squared sum of all four routes.
+In this example route 4 (see Figure [fig:tettaroutes](d)) had the smallest squared sum of all four routes.

 $$\label{eq:sumsquare}